tarwn/lessthandot-hugo/blogs/content/posts/2012-09-04-plan-cache-effects-when-dropping.md

 This does raise a good question since we now know that SQL Server will not remove the entire plan from cache.
 Essentially, that plan is not optimal any longer and would likely be removed or cycled out as the cache is used through the life between restarts or freeing the cache.
 On larger SQL Server instances that are using a large amount of memory and cache, you could see some benefit from those plans being removed prior to the natural cycle.
 Luckily, there is a way we can proactively remove them so we can immediately free those resources.

-Let’s look at one example and follow through with the entire process of how SQL Server reacts to a DROP COLUMN in regards to statistics and the plans cached.
+Let's look at one example and follow through with the entire process of how SQL Server reacts to a DROP COLUMN in regards to statistics and the plans cached.

 Using the script in listing 1.1, create a table named, CustTable and insert some test data into it.